Research Frontpage

 Leverage

 Advantage comes from native context, traceability, integration depth, and control over execution.
+The latest signals add stronger emphasis on workflow-native triggers, shared memory, policy-aware runtime controls, and state visibility as differentiators.

 • Native context: agents that see tasks, dependencies, permissions, history, and live project state perform better.